discipl/flinteditor-mps/docs/USER_GUIDE.md

 ## Context Actions
 A lot of functions are accesible via intentions.
 These can be seen whilst pressing `Alt+Enter` on a selected node, but also via the context actions tab in the right-hand corner.
 The advantage of the Context Actions tab is that this tab can remain open while you are making interpretations.
 As soon as you select a node which has intentions the Context Actions tab will show them, removing the need of pressing `Alt+Enter` before you can see them.

 To open the Context Actions tab `Click` on the `Context Actions` tab in the right hand corner.
-As can been seen in the image below the intentions and the Context Actions are exactly the same.
 ![Context Actions](images/context_actions.png)